punkish/punkish/entries/B/BA/BAS/Basics-of-GIS/index.md

 viewcount  : 53
 id         : 45
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : online to students at the University of Waterloo when       : October 2015 tags       :
     - presentation
     - geospatial